DutchEnglish

 Mulligan concept

-The Mulligan concept, named after the New Zealander fysiotherapist Brian Mulligan, is taught in a six-day graduate course fysiotherapists.
+The Mulligan concept, named after New Zealand physiotherapist Brian Mulligan, is taught during a six-day course for certified physiotherapists.
 A wide variety of mobilization techniques are taught.
-In our practice, five fysiotherapists completed this course.
-Each location has at least one fysiotherapist who can treat you according to the Mulligan concept.
+In our practice, five physiotherapists have completed this course.
+Each location has at least one physiotherapist who can treat you according to the Mulligan concept.

 We are ready for you